La Perouse Circuit Walk to Cape Banks

 Coast Hospital Cemetery

-The cemetery formed part of an old quarantine hospital that was established there in the 1880s to treat victims of infectious diseases.
+The cemetery was part of a quarantine hospital established in the 1880s to treat victims of infectious diseases.

-It is believed to be the home of 2,000 graves, but after many years of neglect, only a small amount of graves in the cemetery is still visible.
+It is believed to contain around 2,000 graves, though years of neglect have left only a small number still visible.

 7. Jennifer Street Boardwalk

-From the Cemetery Trail, the main track continues on Cape Banks Road for a little while.
-It’s a quiet road, but please be careful with cars.
+From the Cemetery Trail, the main track continues along Cape Banks Road for a short distance.
+It’s a quiet road, but be mindful of passing cars.

 Signpost for the Jennifer Street Boardwalk